wultra/powerauth-mtoken-demo/README.md

 4. Clone this repository
 5. Run `mvn clean package spring-boot:repackage`
 6. Configure the following application properties:
+   * `email.email-verification.body` to the body of the sent email verification emails in the format of a MessageFormat pattern with a single format element representing a UUID verification code (e.g. `Your email verification link is: http://example.com?code={0}.`)
+   * `email.from.address` to the email address of the sent emails' sender
    * `sendgrid.api-key` to the SendGrid API Key
+   * optionally, `email.email-verification.subject` to the subject of the sent email verification emails
+   * optionally, `email.from.name` to the display name of the sent emails' sender
 7. Run `java -jar target/mtoken-0.0.1-SNAPSHOT.jar`

 ## Documentation